 Already as we approach the city, we see Kalundborg's most famous building in the distance on the city's horizon.
 The brick church Vor Frue Kirke (Church of Our Lady) with its 5 towers rises above the rooftops like a medieval castle with pinnacles and turrets.
 A unique medieval brick church in one of Denmark's best preserved medieval towns.

 The small harbor town of Kalundborg is located on Zealand's west coast, surrounded by sea, beaches and prosperous vineyards.
-The city was mentioned for the first time in literature as early as 1100century, but the city is probably even older.
+The city was mentioned for the first time in literature as early as the 12th century, but the city is probably even older.
 During the Middle Ages, however, Kalundborg grew and became an important trading place and port in the Baltic Sea area.
 Today, Kalundborg is known for Denmark's best-preserved medieval architecture and the unique church in the Højbyen quarter.

 The church is often open to visitors and it is an interesting experience to step inside its gates.
 I probably expected the inside to be as exciting as the outside, but the inside of the church is relatively bare and the surface is experienced rather less than expected.